 Now, answer all the questions and when you’re done, you’ll have a better understanding of who you’re trying to sell to.
 But take your time, feel free to brainstorm on a pad first if you need to.
-And, when you’re ready, you’ll have a document packed full of useful information you can use to write for your target audience.
+And, when you’re ready, you’ll have a document packed full of useful information you can use to create your brand story.

 The more you know about them, the better.